Borngle/Lyte/README.md

 There are more functionality and quality of life changes to come.

 ## Initialisation
-You must have a C99 compiler installed (e.g. GCC or Clang) to build the program with the Makefile.
+You must have a C99 compatible compiler installed (e.g. GCC or Clang) to build the program with the Makefile.

 Compiling lyte.c to an executable:
 ```